-This guide assumes that the PDFgetX3 program has been correctly installed and can be executed by typing pdfgetx3 in a shell window.
+This guide assumes that the software has been correctly installed and its command line programs PDFgetX3, PDFgetN3 and PDFgetS3 can be executed by typing pdfgetx3, pdfgetn3, or pdfgets3 in a shell window.
 Please, refer to the installation section if this is not working yet.

 The pdfgetx3 program is a command-line application, therefore all the input files and run-parameters are supplied either as command-line arguments or through a configuration file.
 In general, the pdfgetx3 is executed from a command shell as